Would you be willing to help somebody in a small way?

 Shouldn’t take more than 10 minutes on 20 in rare cases.
-Some acts take more than that, but do them anyway.
+Some acts take more time, but do them anyway.

-This can be anything from helping out a co-worker to donating to a good cause.
+The kind act can be anything from helping a co-worker to donating to a good cause.
 It can be a nice compliment to a stranger to lighten up their day.
 It can be something for a specific person who knows you or truly random and anonymous act of kindness to a person you don’t know.

-Do not expect anything in return.
-Maybe the only return would be your own feeling of happiness and self worth.
+Expect nothing in return.
+Maybe the only return would be your own feeling of happiness and self-worth.